 In a similar way, we need to “train” ourselves on a psychological level for a challenging, personal goal.
-Once we are clear about what we want in our life, we can prepare ourselves for the road ahead by building our internal strength and resilience.
+Once we’re clear about our targets, we can prepare ourselves for the road ahead by building our internal strength.

-In this way, we psyche ourselves for any potential challenges, delays and disappointments that we might encounter along the way.
-Without this preparation, it is very easy to give up and lose hope before we can cross the finish line.
+We psyche ourselves for potential challenges, delays and disappointments that we might encounter along the way.
+Without this preparation, it’s easy to give up and lose hope before we cross the finish line.

-This gives a false impression of the level of time and effort that goes into becoming a success.
+This creates a false expectation when it comes to the level of time and effort that goes into becoming a success.
 The reality is that every single master of their craft had to toil away for hours, and take a lot of risks to gain recognition in their field.

 When my brother was studying in med school, he would often share stories about how his fellow college mates handled the stresses of their rigorous curriculum.
 There were stories of students dropping out, falling into depression and, sadly, taking their own life.
-Clearly, the high demands and expectations of their academic field took a severe emotional toll on many of the students.
+Clearly, the high demands and expectations of college took a severe emotional toll on many of the students.

-Stories like these demonstrate how critical it is for us to learn self-management techniques and healthy perspectives to stay balanced while in the midst of a difficult endeavor.
-The truth is that success results from a combination of working smart, mastery, and also the excellent management of our inner game.
+Stories like these demonstrate how critical it is for us to learn self-management techniques and healthy perspectives to stay balanced while in we pursue those hard-to-reach feats.
+Success is the result of a combination of working smart and managing of our inner game.

-Here are some guideposts on how to prevent burnout while pursuing something that is deeply important to us:
+Here are some five tips on how to prevent burnout while working on your long-cherished dreams:

-- Accept that there will be a learning curve: If you are in the beginning stages of learning something new, you have to accept that it will take some time before you can become an expert in it.
+1. Accept that there will be a learning curve: If you’re in the beginning stages of learning something, you have to accept that it will take some time before you gain expertise.
 This requires an attitude of flexibility and openness.
 Focus on striving for progress instead of perfection.

-- Take care of your physical health and live a balanced life: Without a strong physical foundation, you run a very high risk of burning out.
+3. Create internal balance: Without a strong physical foundation, you run a high risk of burning out.
 No matter how busy your life gets, always make your health a priority and take care of its needs: get sufficient sleep, eat nutritious foods and get enough exercise.

-- Have faith and believe that you are being supported by a wiser force: Whatever your belief systems are, it helps to know that you are supported by a Higher Power and to lead a spiritual life.
-This will not only give your life a sense of purpose but will open you up to receiving guidance in the form of signs, synchronicities and coincidences.
+4. Have faith and believe that you’re being supported: Whatever your belief systems are, believing that you’re supported by a Higher Power gives you a sense of purpose and opens you up to receiving guidance in the form of signs, synchronicities and coincidences.

-- Be gentle with yourself: While chasing your dreams, always maintain a sense of self-compassion, no matter what happens along the way.
-Make an effort to acknowledge your small victories and manage the critical voices within you.
-One of my favorite quotes on this topic is by Brene Brown, where she says, “No matter how much I get done, or is left undone, at the end of the day, I’m enough.”
+5. Be gentle with yourself: While chasing your dreams, show yourself love, no matter what happens along the way.
+Acknowledge your small victories and manage the critical voices within you.
+I like to use this line by Brené Brown, as an affirmation: “No matter how much I get done, or is left undone, at the end of the day, I’m enough.”

-Ultimately, you will see that life is not about the destination, but the journey.
-During this journey, take in all the beautiful scenery around you and realize that every experience, good or bad, that you have along the way is helping you become a more evolved, loving and self-expressed version of yourself.
+Life is not about the destination but the journey—a quote most often attributed to Ralph Waldo Emerson—is one of my favorites.
+Every experience, good or bad, that you have along the way is helping you become a more evolved, loving and fully-expressed version of yourself.

 All my best on your journey,

 Question for you: What has been the main cause of burning out in your life?
-What have you done to prevent burnout in the past?
+What have you done to deal with burnout in the past?
 What are you going to do differently?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.